Introduction to Drones and How-to for Parents and Children

-Potensic A20W drone comes with 3 batteries that enables the quadcopter to fly for around 21 minutes continuously without interruptions.
-Get the self view with its real-time transmission that lets you enjoy recording your favorite moments and trips.
+A Potensic A20W drone comes with 3 batteries that enable the quadcopter to fly for around 21 minutes continuously without interruptions.
+Get the self-view with its real-time transmission that lets you enjoy recording your favorite moments and trips.

-It can be controlled using smart phones, incorporating several cool features like flying on a controlled path.
-It is easily chargeable with a usb cable that allows users to charge the drone when you are travelling.
+It can be controlled using smartphones, incorporating several cool features like flying on a controlled path.
+It is easily changeable with a USB cable that allows users to charge the drone when traveling.

-Kids can fly this drone in the mild weather and it is an ideal drone to learn how to fly a drone at home.
-The headless mode is also a part of this quadcopters’ features, so if your kid is new to drones that’s good news!
+Kids can fly this drone in mild weather and it is an ideal drone to learn how to fly a drone at home.
+The headless mode is also a part of this quadcopter’s features, so if your kid is new to drones that’s good news!

 This Potensic model comes equipped with LED lights, which makes night flights more fun.
 It’s a beginner drone for kids that is easy to fly.
-One of the best drones for 10 year old boy with camera.
+One of the best drones for 10 year old boys with a camera.

-This drone has a nice design with bright LED lights which makes it great for night flying.
-It features the altitude hold function, one-key takeoff and landing, 3D flips eversion and headless mode which makes it very easy to maneuver.
+Sanroke drone has a nice design with bright LED lights which makes it great for night flying.
+It features the altitude hold function, one-key takeoff and landing, 3D flips eversion, and headless mode which makes it very easy to maneuver.

 The manufacturer claims that it’s a nano drone, but we wouldn’t recommend this machine for kids under 12 years old because of its small size.